Country News

 Transition-to-scale (TTS) funding between $300,000 CAD and $1,500,000 CAD will be awarded to support tested mental health promotion and prevention approaches that align with country-specific priorities along their scaling journey to help catalyze their sustainability and impact.

-In Colombia, we’re funding TTS approaches to strengthen family functioning.
-These innovative solutions should include a focus on addressing family conflict or violence for young people and their parents/caregivers
+In Colombia, we seek bold Transition-to-Scale ideas to strengthen family functioning.
+These innovative solutions should focus on addressing family conflict or violence for young people and their parents/caregivers

 Ecosystem catalyst funding: